101 Unhealthiest Habits on the Planet

 Chronic low-grade inflammation throughout the body is linked to a host of chronic illnesses, including heart disease, cancer and dementia.

-The Remedy Rx: A good way to protect yourself is to eat a Mediterranean diet, which emphasizes colorful fruits and vegetables, healthy fats like olive oil and omega-3 fatty acids — all of which are anti-inflammatory.
+The Rx: A good way to protect yourself is to eat a Mediterranean diet, which emphasizes colorful fruits and vegetables, healthy fats like olive oil and omega-3 fatty acids — all of which are anti-inflammatory.
 Research shows it has true full-body benefits: "The results of a study recently published by the American Academy of Neurology indicates that following a Mediterranean diet can have positive effects on the health of our brains, especially as we age," says Vernon Williams, MD, sports neurologist and founding director of the Center for Sports Neurology and Pain Medicine at Cedars-Sinai Kerlan-Jobe Institute in Los Angeles.
 "Brain volume loss can affect learning and memory, especially as we get older.
 But the components of the Mediterranean diet are shown to have protective benefits for the brain."

 You're Not Eating Enough Fiber